lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 2.4  Metrics

-2.4.1 A novice user should make no more than 2 errors when retrieving the material from the car and shouldnt take more than 2 minutes to complete the retrieve task.
+2.4.1 A novice user should make no more than 2 errors when retrieving the material from the car and should not take more than 2 minutes to complete the retrieve task.
 Time to learn to use the retrieve function of the car should be learned within 10 minutes of showing.

-2.4.2 A novice user should make no more than 2 errors when loading the material on the car and shouldnt take more than 5 minutes to complete the loading task.
+2.4.2 A novice user should make no more than 2 errors when loading the material on the car and should not take more than 5 minutes to complete the loading task.
 Time to learn to use the load function of the car should be learned within 15 minutes of showing.

 2.4.3 Time to learn retrieval from the car must be $\leq$ 10minutes, time to learn the loading must be $\leq$ 15minutes